-5.4.3 Capacity and coverage optimization
+5.4.3 Coverage and capacity optimization

 Although, it is of primary interest to provide coverage to users during a roll-out, it is equally important to enhance the capacity of the network during operation.
-As such, both coverage and capacity are considered in the use case and
+As such, both coverage and capacity are considered in the use case and supported by the SON function.
+The CCO SON function should be configured through appropriate objectives and targets in order to meet the operator's requirement on coverage and capacity, and the prioritization between them.